jullienl/HPE-Compute-Ops-Management/PowerShell/Onboarding/README.md

    **Required configuration**:

    `$iLOcsvPath` - Path to your CSV file containing the iLO details
-   `$iLO5binFile` and `$iLO6binFile` - Path to the iLO firmware flash files for iLO5 and iLO6
+   `$iLO5binFile`, `$iLO6binFile`, and `$iLO7binFile` - Path to the iLO firmware flash files for iLO5, iLO6, and iLO7
    `$iLOUserName` - iLO administrator account username (only needed if missing from the CSV file)
    `$WorkspaceName` - Your HPE GreenLake workspace name where the COM instance is provisioned
    `$Region` - Your COM instance region
+   Account (choose one option):
-   `$HPEAccount` - Your HPE GreenLake account email with HPE GreenLake and COM administrative privileges
+   - `$HPEAccount` - Your HPE GreenLake account email with HPE GreenLake and COM administrative privileges
-   `$OktaSSOEmail` - Set to $true if using @HPE.com email.
-Note that SSO is available for users with an hpe.com email address only
+   - `$SSOAccount` - Your SSO account email with HPE GreenLake and COM administrative privileges (requires HPECOMCmdlets v1.0.18 or later)

    `$SubscriptionTier` - Set to 'PROLIANT' or 'ALLETRA' based on your device type
-   `$UseEval `- Set to $true to include evaluation subscriptions
+   `$UseEval` - Set to $true to include evaluation subscriptions

    **Optional configuration**: